alixdet/ngs_nt_multialignment/README.md

 ## General info
 This project has been developped during an internship at the Pasteur Institute in French Guiana.

-Its aim is to get a multi-alignement in nucleotids from a multi-alignement in amino acids allowing to have a better phylogenetic studies.
+Its aim is to get a multi-alignement in nucleotids from a multi-alignement in amino acids allowing better phylogenetic studies.

+Warning : the open_aln function is a text oriented function and therefore only works with a very specific NGS text file output pattern which you can find in images and in the function's description.
+It can easily be adapted.

 ## Technologies
 Project is created with:
 * Python 3
-* BioPython object-oriented library
+* BioPython library
 * Tkinter